 This is a fun and interactive age where children begin to engage in exploratory and imaginative play, so it’s no wonder parents love it.

-Build Language and Vocabulary with Montessori Toys for 1 Year Old Toddlers, 18-24 Months
+Build Language and Vocabulary for Toddlers 18-24 months with these Montessori Toys for One Year Olds

 Just about anything that children do is an opportunity for language development, but I’ve found these toys to be particularly helpful in keeping me engaged in dialogue with my son and nephews.